nikita-bachhas/IoTCourseProject/README.md

 ## Image Classification of Flowers using an Android Application
  Users can take or upload any image of a flower and the type of flower is recognised and returned

-1. flowersDataset obtained from 2 different datasets on Kaggle: [Dataset 1](https://www.kaggle.com/datasets/alxmamaev/flowers-recognition) and [Dataset 2](https://www.kaggle.com/datasets/l3llff/flowers), which contains the following categories of flowers:
+1. flowersDataset obtained from the following dataset found on Kaggle: [Flower Dataset](https://www.kaggle.com/datasets/l3llff/flowers)
+2. The dataset contains the following 16 categories of flowers:
    - Astilbe
    - Bellflower
    - Black Eyed Susan